TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Fast GPU-based reconstruction with TomocuPy

 \section{Fast GPU-based reconstruction with TomocuPy}

-TomocuPy~\cite{tomocupy} is a Python package that provides support for a fast and efficient data conveyor, data processing and tomographic reconstruction on Nvidia graphics processing units (GPUs) with 16-bit or 32-bit computational precision.
+TomocuPy~\cite{tomocupy} is a Python package that provides support for fast and efficient asynchronous data management and tomographic reconstruction on Nvidia graphics processing units (GPUs) with 16-bit or 32-bit computational precision.
 It implements GPU-based pre-processing steps and filtered backprojection operators, as well as optimized data transfer mechanisms among storage drives, CPU RAM memory and GPU memory.
 In what follows we will describe the main package features leading to fast, close to real-time, tomographic reconstruction.